 - Have the respect of students, parents, and colleagues;

 - Play an active and useful role in the community as well as in the school;

 - Be an articulate spokesperson who can communicate the issues and concerns of the classroom teacher to a wide variety of audiences, especially to other teachers;

 - Possess the energy to withstand a taxing schedule;

 - Be aware and informed of current educational reform issues; and

-- Be committed to quality education.
+- Be committed to quality education for all students.